lordoffreaks/required_by_role/README.txt

 INSTALLATION:
 -------------
-1. Place the entire contents of this module into your /sites/*/modules directory.
-The asterisk represents either all or one of your multisite folders
+1. Place the entire contents of this module into your /modules directory.

 2. Navigate to the administer > modules page and enable the module.